The searing follow-up to 2018’s most celebrated fantasy debut – THE POPPY WAR.

 a million a few words before I officially start my review.

 I’M SUCH A HUGE TRASH FOR THIS SERIES THAT I ALWAYS GET OVERWHELMED BY EMOTIONS WHEN I TALK ABOUT IT.
 The moment I finished reading The Poppy War, I stared at nowhere for a few minutes because my brain can hardly process the masterpiece it just consumed.
 TPW immediately earned its place on my all-time favorite list because it’s THAT good.
-When I got approved for an e-ARC of The Dragon Republic (my most-anticipated book of 2019), I cried like a baby while my sister looked at me and considered shipping me off to the madhouse.
+When I got approved for an e-ARC of The Dragon Republic (my most-anticipated book of 2019), I cried like a baby while my sister looked at me with judgment in her eyes.
 Naturally, I breezed through this sequel in no time and found myself screaming

 in pain at its brilliance.